KuraiNorai/ACDBSSV/README.md

 View the status susceptibility of the quest units in the Alchemist Code Database

 # HOWTO: Import the extension to Chrome or Firefox
-If you made edits to the extension, you can import it through the following method:
+Download the extension folder and make the changes you want.
+(You can reload the extension, once loaded, through the extension page if you wish to make the changes later).

 ## Chrome
 (based on the 64-bit Version 66.0.3359.139 (Official Build))